directus/directus/docs/extensions/services/introduction.md

 - **ItemsService:** Provides access to perform operations on items in a collection.
 - **CollectionsService:** Provides access to perform operations on collections.
-- **FilesService:** Extends ItemsService and provides access to upload, import and perform other operations on files.
+- **FilesService:** Provides access to upload, import and perform other operations on files.
-- **UsersService:** Extends ItemsService and adds authentication methods for user login and retrieving profile details.
+- **UsersService:** Provides access to manage user accounts and perform operations on user profiles.
 - **FieldsService:** Provides access to perform operations on fields used in collections and items.

 All system collections have a dedicated service which often extend the `ItemsService`.
 If you are working with system